Energy Science and Technology - Master of Science (M.Sc.)

 - Professional skills as well as scientific competency in the area of energy science and technology and applications

-- The program aims to bring together students, teachers and researchers from different disciplines in natural sciences and engineering science.
+- The programme aims to bring together students, teachers and researchers from different disciplines in natural sciences and engineering science.

 - It introduces students to scientific principles of energy conversion and storage and their technological transfer to machines, power plants, batteries and fuel cells.